Loading Levels and Basic Movement

 to read a line).
 For each square, if there’s an actor at that square, you’ll need to create it and set it to the correct position.

-Once your actors are setup and you’re correctly creating them with the correct textures, your game should look like this:
+Once your actors are setup and you’re correctly creating them with the correct textures, your game will look like this:

 Frog Movement